 b.
-Assistant Director of Training/Training Director (ADT)
+Training Director

 The supervisor who functions as the director of training.
-The ADT leads the internship Supervisors Committee and the Internship Administrative Committee and serves as a voting member of each.
+The Training Director leads the internship Supervisors Committee and the Internship Administrative Committee and serves as a voting member of each.

 3. Informal Review

 When a supervisor believes that an intern's behavior is becoming problematic, the first step in addressing the issue should be to raise the issue with the intern directly and as soon as feasible in an attempt to informally resolve the problem.
 This may include increased supervision, didactic training, and/or structured readings.
 This process should be documented in writing in supervision notes and discussed with the Internship Administrative Committee, but will not become part of the intern's professional file.